 Ficus elastica 'Variegata'

-Similarly to most other houseplants, 'bright, indirect light' is best for quality growth.
+Similarly to most other houseplants, 'bright, indirect light' is great for quality growth.
 Specimens placed in darker locations will lose their patterns (if variegated), along with the increased chance of root rot and stalled growth.
 Alternatively, a setting that offers too much sun will scorch the leaves, de-hydrate the foliage, and will leave your plant with a washed-out appearance.
-If it were up to ukhouseplants, we'd recommend a bright location with an hour or two of morning or evening sunlight to aid better growth and downplay the chance of over-watering.
+If it were up to us, we'd recommend a bright location with a few hours of morning or evening sunlight to aid better growth and downplay the chance of over-watering.
 It's also crucial to present an environment that lacks sudden fluctuations of temperature or humidity, as both may result in sudden lower leaf loss.

 Less is more with Rubber Plants, so only rehydrate the soil once the top half dries out, feeling the pot's weight for confirmation.
 Reduce this further in the colder months to replicate its dormancy period and to downplay the risk of over-watering in winter (common).
 Under-watering symptoms include stunted or deformed growth, yellowing leaves and crispy foliage; these issues are more familiar with forgetfulness or too much sunlight/heat.
 Over-watering symptoms include yellowed older leaves that turn into leaf loss, stunted growth or even stem collapse.
 If a specimen is displaying any of these signs, you could be looking at a case of root rot - click here to learn more about addressing this issue.